 No non-sufficient funds (NSF) fees or holds.
 You can withdraw cash and make transfers and point-of-sale payments up to your authorized limit.

 Repay on your terms

 Pay your required payment or your entire balance.
 Like using a credit card, it's good practice to bring your balance back to black on a regular basis.

 Frequently Asked Questions

 Yes.
-Overdraft Protection can be applied to a joint account.
+Overdraft Protection can be applied for on a joint account.
 By sharing access to the account, you're also sharing responsibility for any transactions made by the other account holder.
-So, if the account has overdraft protection, both account holders may be responsible for repaying debts even though only one account holder had applied for it and was approved.
+Both account holders must qualify for the protection, and are responsible for repaying debts after it is added.